mammask/MS_Codess_Event/R/TsForecastingMS.md

 kpss.test(x = tseries)
 ```

+    ## Warning in kpss.test(x = tseries): p-value greater than printed p-value

     ##
     ##  KPSS Test for Level Stationarity
     ##
     ## data:  tseries
-    ## KPSS Level = 0.41325, Truncation lag parameter = 7, p-value = 0.07144
+    ## KPSS Level = 0.043311, Truncation lag parameter = 3, p-value = 0.1

-According to the results of the \`KPSS\` test, we reject the null
+According to the results of the \`KPSS\` test, we fail to reject the
-hypothesis and therefore the series is stationary.
+null hypothesis and therefore the series is not stationary.

 #### ADF-Test: